-2.9: Sanction Review
+2.8: Sanction Review

-Blue Shield Promise Health Plan queries the National Practitioner Data Bank (NPDB), Office of Inspector General (OIG), Opt-Out Report, Preclusion List, SAM Report and state licensing agencies at the time of initial credentialing and recredentialing to determine if there have been any sanctions placed or lifted against a practitioner/provider.
+Blue Shield Promise queries the National Practitioner Data Bank (NPDB), Office of Inspector General (OIG), Opt-Out Report, Preclusion List, SAM Report, and state licensing agencies at the time of initial credentialing and recredentialing to determine if there have been any sanctions placed or lifted against a practitioner/provider.
 Documentation regarding the identified sanction is requested from the agency ordering the action.
-If the affected practitioner is contracted directly with Blue Shield Promise Health Plan, then the practitioner is notified in writing of the action and requested to provide a written explanation of the cause(s) for the sanction and the outcome.
-If the practitioner is delegated to a PPG, then the affected PPG is notified of the sanction activity in writing and requested to provide a written plan of action.
-This information, along with the documentation and the PPG's response, is forwarded to the Credentials Committee for review and action.
+If the affected practitioner is directly contracted with Blue Shield Promise, then the practitioner is notified in writing of the action and requested to provide a written explanation of the cause(s) for the sanction and the outcome.
+If the practitioner is delegated to an IPA/medical group, then the affected IPA/medical group is notified of the sanction activity in writing and requested to provide a written plan of action.
+This information, along with the documentation and the IPA/medical group's response, is forwarded to the Credentials Committee for review and action.

-Blue Shield Promise Health Plan also monitors the practitioner for license, DEA, malpractice insurance and board certification expiration dates.
+Blue Shield Promise also monitors the practitioner for license, DEA, malpractice insurance, and board certification expiration dates.
 Monthly, the Credentialing Department runs a report for the medical/ professional license, DEA, malpractice insurance and board certification due to expire within the following month.

 License renewals are verified with the licensing board within 30 days of the expiration date.
-The DEA renewals are verified from the National Technical Information Service (NTIS) or by an updated copy from the provider.
+The DEA renewals are verified from the U.S. Drug Enforcement Administration or by an updated copy from the provider.
 Malpractice insurance renewals are verified by an updated copy of the certificate from the provider.
 Board certification renewals are verified through ABMS.

-2.10: Medicare Opt-Out Report
+2.9: Medicare Opt-Out Report